Château Penin - Bordeaux Supérieur Grande Sélection 2020

 About the estate:

-Classified as HVE3, this wine is one of the finest examples of Bordeaux and Bordeaux Supérieur.
-Penin refines its range, drawing closer to limestone and gravel soils, while retaining the finesse of a fruit that appeals to the majority.
-Under the Natur' label, the estate produces a rosé, a clairet, and a red, shaking up the codes of classic Bordeaux somewhat.
+Rated HVE3, this wine is one of the finest examples of Bordeaux and Bordeaux Supérieur.
+Penin is refining its range by focusing on limestone and gravel soils, while retaining the finesse of a fruit profile that appeals to a wide audience.
+Under the "Natur'" label, the estate produces a rosé, a clairet, and a red, thereby challenging the conventions of classic Bordeaux.

 Wine Enthusiast